A step forward with Jan Rensen

 “Sustainability was not something I was working on full-time at the time, but the topic kept coming up,” Jan explains.
 “When the opportunity arose to take on the role of Sustainability Officer, it felt like a logical and exciting step.”

 In his new role, Jan focuses on three key pillars: environmental impact, social responsibility, and governance (ESG).
-“My task is to further integrate sustainability into our daily processes, starting with supporting the sales of Greensteel.
+“My task is to further integrate sustainability into our daily processes, starting with supporting the sales of greentec steel.
 We need to look beyond just the environmental aspect and consider the social and governance dimensions of sustainability.
 There is already a lot going well, but there is still much to gain.”

 Why sustainability is essential for NEDCON